Skip to main content

 ark-circom = { git = "https://github.com/zkmopro/circom-compat.git", version = "0.1.0", branch = "wasm-delete" }

 Now you should copy your wasm and zkey files somewhere in the project folder.
-For this tutorial we'll assume you placed them in test-vectors/circom
+For this tutorial we'll assume you placed them in test-vectors/circom.

 Download example multiplier2 wasm and zkey here:

 Now we need to add 4 rust files.
-First we'll add build.rs
+First we'll add build.rs in the main project folder.
+This file should contain the following:

 fn main() {